Buca di Beppo

 Buca di Beppo is an American restaurant chain specializing in Italian-American food.
 (Note: Buca, which literally means "hole" or "pit", can be a dialectal word in Tuscany for a small room or place, and Beppo is a diminutive of the name Giuseppe.)
 The chain of 40 establishments across the United States was previously a subsidiary of Planet Hollywood from 2008–2024.
 In November 2024, Main Street Capital Corporation invested over $30 million to acquire Buca di Beppo out of bankruptcy, hoping to position it for long-term success.
-To lead its attempted resurgence, Main Street partnered with Atlanta-based Jackmont Hospitality Inc. ("Jackmont") to oversee operations as the brand tries to embark on its next chapter.
+To lead its attempted resurgence, Main Street partnered with Atlanta-based Jackmont Hospitality Inc. to oversee operations as the brand tries to embark on its next chapter.

 Menu

 The food at Buca di Beppo is served family style, each item served à la carte and shared among the dining party.
 Some locations also have a lunch menu, featuring individual-sized portions.